 Most dogs already know how to use their noses.
+Born with eyes and ears closed, puppies use scent to find their mother’s milk.
 Just scatter some of their food on the lawn and most dogs will find their dinner.
 We train scent dogs how to systematically search for the target odor we want, and how to clearly show us the location of the source of scent, even when they must pass by their dinner to do so.

 You just can’t take the scent dog instincts or drives out of a dog.
 It’s impossible to train any dog in such a way as to transform him into a robot, without any instincts or drives or feelings.
 What you can do is to recognise your individual dog for what he is, to understand his drives and how they influence behaviour, and apply that knowledge through evidence-based scent dog training techniques.